 After you get through the first year of parenting and your little one starts getting closer to two years old, you might find yourself asking:

-How Do I Discipline A Toddler?
+How To Discipline A Toddler?

-And when you think about it…
+When you think about it…

 It’s remarkable how quickly we go from caring for a small baby 24/7 to having a little person running around, laughing, playing… and testing boundaries.